MakarovArtyom/MakarovArtyom.github.io/_posts/2019-02-02-volvo-data.md

 There are possible improvements we would merits mention for problem of sales prediction.

-1. Multivariate model preparation.
+**1. Multivariate model preparation.**

-One of the useful improvement, especially for long-term forecasting will be including multiple variables in model, such as:
+One of the reasonable improvement, especially in terms of long-term forecasting will be including multiple variables in model, such as:

-1.
-2.
-3.
+1. **Country** - exploration of local market features;
+2. **GDP** - propose the hypothesis of a positive relationship between GDP and sales;
+3. **Inflation rate** - IR negatively correlate between  IR and sales;
+4. **Uneployment rate** - along with IR, UN can negatively effect on sales amount;
+5. **Interest rate** - negative impact on consumer power.

+**Model-wise predictions** are highly important for precise analysis: it's worth more **tuning** parameters for **multiple smaller models** than construct one complex.

 ![LSTM]({{ 'volvo_data/variables.png' | absolute_url }})

+Additionaly, the quality of domestic manufactured cars matters: consumers of different countries tend to purchase imported cars if they believe in higher quality.

+**2. Existing model tuning**

+The current predictive model can be improved with both dataset enlarging and hyperparameters tuning.
+In case of LSTM model this can be related to:

+1. Training **epochs value**;
+2. **Memory blocks**;
+3. **Window (lag) value** - tune the number of "look back" time periods.
+4. **Stochastic optimizer** choosing.